A Local's Montenegro: Conversation with Jelena from Kotor

 Perast is what Kotor might look like without the tourist infrastructure.
 Quiet.
 Crumbling in beautiful ways.
 The Palace Smekja hotel has rooms overlooking the bay for 70 EUR/night.

-Also, the road from Kotor to Cetinje — 25 hairpin bends climbing 1,000 meters in about 15 km.
+Then take the road from Kotor to Cetinje — 25 hairpin bends climbing 1,000 meters in about 15 km.
 Stop at the viewpoint two-thirds of the way up.
 You'll see the entire Bay of Kotor laid out like a map.
-I've seen that view a thousand times.
-It still makes me stop.
+Even after a thousand viewings, locals still pull over for it.

 Budva — worth it?